-We did spend some time driving through Ottawa’s neighborhoods to get a complete sense of this community.
+We spent time driving through Ottawa’s neighborhoods to get a complete sense of this community.
 The hallmarks of social decay were conspicuously absent in all these neighborhoods, not just the downtown area.
-By comparison to all the other towns and cities we have visited in our travels, it is notable that we never saw a single homeless person, not one mark of graffiti, and no roadside rubbish in the 12 days we spent in Ottawa.
+By comparison to all the other towns and cities we have visited in our travels, it is notable that we never saw a single homeless person.
+There was not one mark of graffiti, and no roadside rubbish in the 12 days we spent in Ottawa.

 There were numerous family-friendly parks with playgrounds and room for kids to stretch their legs to workout their pent-up energy.
 Additionally, for young and old scouting enthusiasts, the National Museum of Scouting Heritage in downtown Ottawa has preserved the history and contribution of the noble institutions of scouting.

-We did find many streets with historic older homes, and all were restored and well-maintained.
-We found many neighborhoods with evidence of well-balanced work/play lifestyles and residents whose property personified their commitment to tidiness and community pride.
+We did find many streets with historic older homes.
+All were restored and well-maintained.
+We found many neighborhoods with evidence of well-balanced work/play lifestyles.
+The residents personified their commitment to tidiness and community pride.

 Balance, candor, orderliness, pride, were all words that came to mind when I thought about the feelings Ottawa evoked in my inner person.
 A city just can’t be this tidy without most of its citizen’s collective commitment to community pride.
 Even the trash cans in the city park were decorated.